Dick Wilson (wrestler)

 Dick Wilson (November 19, 1933 – December 31, 2008) was an American wrestler.
-He competed at the 1956 Summer Olympics, the 1960 Summer Olympics and the 1964 Summer Olympics.
+He competed at the 1956 Summer Olympics, the 1960 Summer Olympics and the 1964 Summer Olympics in Greco-Roman wrestling.
+He competed collegiately at the University of Toledo, where he was a three-time NCAA runner-up and three-time All-American.
+He was a Pan American Games champion in freestyle wrestling in 1959.
+At the 1961 World Wrestling Championships, he competed in both freestyle and Greco-Roman, finishing fifth in both disciplines while serving as team captain.
+In total he was a six-time AAU National Champion in Greco-Roman and freestyle wrestling styles.

 In 2016, Wilson was inducted into the National Wrestling Hall of Fame as a Distinguished Member.